 We understand that that everyone responds to change and the challenges posed by COVID-19 in different ways.

-If you have any concerns, please reach out to your Course Coordinator or contact Student Connect.
+If you need support at any point during your studies, please reach out to your Course Coordinator/Program Manager or contact Student Connect.

 Acknowledgement of Country